obirider/ResXResourceManager/Documentation/Topics/Custom-Code-Generator.md

 ---

 The default code generator provided by Visual Studio is not flexible at all - you have to live with the code it generates.
-The only option it provides is to switch between private an public visibility of the generated code.
+The only option it provides is to switch between private and public visibility of the generated code.

 With ResXManager you get another option: A fully customizable text template based code generator.